Aldila Sutjiadi

-Aldila Sutjiadi (born 2 May 1995) is an Indonesian professional tennis player.
+Aldila Sutjiadi (born 2 May 1995) is an Indonesian professional tennis player who specializes in doubles.

-Sutjiadi has a career-high WTA ranking of No. 344 in singles, achieved on 24 May 2021 and No. 32 in doubles, achieved on 6 March 2023.
-She has won three doubles titles on the WTA Tour and two doubles titles on the WTA Challenger Tour, as well as one singles and 15 doubles titles on the ITF Women's Circuit.
-She is currently the highest-ranked Indonesian tennis player in doubles on the WTA Tour.
+She has career-high rankings of world No. 26 in doubles, achieved on 23 October 2023, and No. 344 in singles, achieved on 24 May 2021.

+Sutjiadi has won six doubles titles on the WTA Tour and five doubles titles on the WTA Challenger Tour, as well as one singles title and fifteen doubles titles on the ITF Circuit.
+She is currently the highest-ranked Indonesian tennis player in doubles by the WTA.

 At the 2018 Asian Games, Sutjiadi and Christopher Rungkat earned Indonesia its first tennis medal in 16 years.
 Seeded 11th in the mixed doubles competition, Sutjiadi/Rungkat defeated fifth seed Sonchat Ratiwatana/Luksika Kumkhum of Thailand in the final.

-By winning her maiden WTA doubles title at the 2022 Copa Colsanitas alongside Astra Sharma, Sutjiadi became the first Indonesian tennis player to win a title on the WTA Tour since Angelique Widjaja won her last doubles title at the 2003 Wismilak International tournament in Bali.
+By winning her maiden doubles title at the 2022 Copa Colsanitas alongside Astra Sharma, Sutjiadi became the first Indonesian tennis player to win a title on the WTA Tour since Angelique Widjaja won her last doubles title at the 2003 Wismilak International in Bali.